tiagomelojuca/ccp-certificate-generator/README.md

 ### Output Files in PDF
 Output certificates will be stored in `./out` folder, as SVG files.
 Since SVG template was made in `Inkscape`, the best choice for converting all files to pdf is using `svg2pdf`, which is an abstraction of inkscape-cli.

-`npm install -g svg2pdf`
+`npm install -g svg2pdf`<br>
 <br>
 Then, just do the convertion according to your operating system.
-For example, in an UNIX environment:
+For example, in an UNIX environment:<br>
 `cd out`<br>
 `svg2pdf . .`<br>
 `rm *.svg`